matkuki/ExCo/README.md

   Method 1 - using __apt-get__:<br>
   If you are on Lubuntu, Raspbian or probably most Debian derivatives, install the following libraries using __apt-get__:
   - python3.x (Probably already installed on the system)
-  - python3-pyqt4
+  - python3-pyqt4 __or__ python3-pyqt5
-  - python3-pyqt4.qsci
+  - python3-pyqt4.qsci __or__ python3-pyqt5.qsci
     (If this library is outdated, you will get a 'missing QsciLexerCoffeeScript' or similar exception.
      Update the repositories and try again.
 If that still doesn't help, try using Ubuntu's 'Universe' repositories.)

   Method 2 - using __pip__:<br>
-  If you have pip installed with your Python 3 installation, you can install PyQt5 and QScintilla2 with the following commands (You will need to run the commands as administrator!):<br>
+  If you have pip installed with your Python 3 installation (needs to be Python 3.5 or higher) , you can install PyQt5 and QScintilla2 with the following commands (You will need to run the commands as sudo!):<br>
 ```sh
 $ pip install PyQt5
 ```